Paniel010/TerraformPractice/README.md

   Create and Attach EBS Volume
   Install Apache web server and Php
-  Install git and clone github repository output : Public IP of the Instance
+  Install git and clone github repository output : Public IP of the Instance.